pwm/datetime-period/readme.md

 $a->precededBy($b);
 ```

+##### Extensibility:

+The `DateTimePeriod` object itself is immutable, meaning that once created you can't change the state of the object, ie. the values of its properties.
+However the properties have been defined as `protected` so that you can subclass the type in your project if the need arises.

 ##### Working with different granularities:

 The 2 periods below meet on a timeline with hour granularity but does not meet on a more fine-grained timeline with minute granularity.